 Land tenure and ownership rights are a global challenge.
 Statistics show that some 70% of land and property in the developing world is un-registered and outside of formal markets which in turn has a direct impact on communities, wealth and our ability to effectively manage resources and the environment.
 Today, land measurement standards used to interpret and document tenure are at best inconsistent and at worst non-existent.

-RICS is one of the founding organisations setting up a coalition to address these issues; expect to see more news on developments throughout 2016
+RICS is one of the founding organisations setting up a coalition to address these issues.
+The Coalition was launched in June 2016.

 International Ethics Standards (IES)